cxesmc/climber-docs/docs/getting-started.md

 ./job_climber -s -o RUNDIR
 ```

-Note, if you would also like to run with an interactive ice sheet, then the **Yelmo** code must
+Note, if you would also like to run with an interactive ice sheet, then the `lis`
-also be downloaded and configured before compiling:
+library and the **Yelmo** ice-sheet code must also be downloaded and configured before compiling, as well as the :

 ```
+# lis
+cd src/utils
+git clone git@github.com:anishida/lis.git
+cd lis
+./configure --prefix=$PWD/../2.1.5 --enable-omp --enable-f90
+make
+make install
+cd ..

+# yelmo
 cd src
 git clone git@github.com:palma-ice/yelmo.git
 python config.py config/pik_ifort